 Aggregate measures are often used to trace change over a long period, when population grew appreciably, or to compare across spatial units varying in population.
-Total participants and total participant-days are naturally divided by the population of potential protesters, to create proportional measures of propensity and intensity respectively.
+Total participants and total participant-days are naturally divided by the population of potential protesters, to create proportional measures of propensity and intensity, respectively.
 Propensity neatly corresponds to the individual's continuous-time hazard rate of protesting.
-It is common usage to also use population as the denominator for event frequency (e.g. Rosenfeld 2006); or, equivalently, to specify this as the exposure term in Poisson or negative binomial regression (e.g. Inclán 2009).
-Events per person, however, does not seem a meaningful metric.
-It is also not mathematically justified.
+It is common usage to also use population as the denominator for event frequency (e.g., Rosenfeld 2006); or, equivalently, to specify this as the exposure term in Poisson or negative binomial regression (e.g., Inclán 2009).
+Events per person, however, is less easily interpreted.
+More seriously, the ratio implies that event frequency increases in linear proportion to population, which is mathematically implausible.
 For a given propensity to protest, double the population means double the total number of participants (and hence double the total number of participant-days).
-But we would not expect twice as many events, because that would implausibly imply no change in the average number of participants per event.
-Presumably event frequency and average size would each increase by a factor of between 1 and 2, with their product equal to 2.
+But we would not expect twice as many events, because that would imply no change in the average number of participants per event.
+Presumably, event frequency and average size would each increase by a factor of between 1 and 2, with their product equal to 2.
+In other words, event frequency should be denominated by population raised to the power of 0.5 (the square root of population) or similar fraction.

-This paper focuses on the first and most basic dimension of size: the number of participants.
-The two-dimensional measure of size, participant-days, is pertinent for strikes but is not relevant for demonstrations and is not empirically measurable for riots.
-Therefore it is not considered further here.
+This article focuses on the first and most basic dimension of size: the number of participants.
+The two-dimensional measure of size, participantdays, is pertinent for strikes but is not relevant for demonstrations and is not empirically measurable for riots.
+Therefore, it is not considered further here.
 Also omitted are measures of severity.
-My argument for the importance of size also implies the need to compare different measures of size, but there is no space to undertake this here.
-This paper also ignores the problem, noted above, of aggregating disparate types of protest.
-Conceptually this would seem to require measuring the cost (or impact) of different types of protest actions, arraying them on a spectrum from signing an email petition to setting oneself on fire.
+Ultimately, it will be necessary to compare different measures of size, but there is no space to undertake this here.
+This article also ignores the challenge, noted above, of aggregating disparate kinds of protest.
+Conceptually, this would seem to require measuring the cost (or impact) of different types of protest actions, arraying them on a spectrum from signing an e-mail petition to setting oneself on fire.
 This problem will be avoided here by analyzing different types of protest separately.

 Measuring the number of participants is often challenging.
 At the reliable end of the spectrum are strikes.
-Data are compiled by specialized officials, who are not involved in the dispute.
-They can use the records of firms, and of trade unions if they provide strike pay.
+Data are compiled by specialized officials who are not involved in the dispute.
+They can use the records of firms and of trade unions if they provide strike pay.
 Because the point of a strike is to inflict costs on the employer, neither side has reason to exaggerate or minimize the number of strikers, at least not in statistics published long after the event is over.
 At the opposite extreme of reliability are riots.
 Aside from the question of how exactly to define what counts as participation, the nature of a riot-fluid, dispersed, and furtive-hinders numerical estimation.
 The number of arrests provides a rough proxy for participation, though this depends not just on the number of rioters but also the tactics and capabilities of the police.